paolofalcoruegg/pfr/_projects/luna.md

 date: 2018-01-01 00:00:00
 description:
 featured_image: '/images/luna/hero.jpg'
-tags: [Experience Design, Ethnographic Research, University]
+tags: [Experience Design, Ethnographic Research]
 ---

 Luna aims to improve **access to fresh and healthy food for night workers**.
 Thanks to recent investments in services such as the night tube, London's night economy is now estimated to be worth £26bn.
 However, this population is critically underserved in terms of access to food services as most operate during the day only.
 This design-led innovation project revolved around the need for a more diverse food offering for night workers in London.